mverboom/asker/Readme.md

 # Asker

-Asker is an insecure (I can't stress this enough) PHP script to create web based dialogs with a user to execute actions.
+Asker is an insecure (I can't stress this enough) PHP script to create web based dialogs with a user to execute commands.
 The main drive behind the script was to create a web based interface for a helpdesk to allow them to execute tasks that normally would have to be done by system administrators.

 This is **BETA** grade software at best!